-Class B RVs are referred to as campervans.
-They are essentially a van that already comes with all of the amenities of an RV without you having to convert it.
+Class B RVs are often referred to as campervans.
+They are essentially a van that already comes with all of the amenities of an RV without you having to convert it, like Lindsey did with her van.
 They can be great for both weekend trips and full-time living, but it can be tough to choose the right one.
 That’s why we’re here!
 We’ll walk through our top picks for the best class B RVs on the market today, what we liked and didn’t like about each one, and what to consider when you’re buying a class B motorhome.
 Let’s dive in!

 Our Top Picks: The Best B’s of the Bunch

 |Hymer Aktiv||Best Small Class B|

 A Closer Look at the Best Class B RVs

 Below, we dive into all the nitty gritty details for each of our top picks, including what we liked and didn’t like about each one.

 Winnebago Revel RV